SimenB/stylint/README.md

 ### trailingWhitespace (default: true, boolean)
 Looks for trailing whitespace.
 Throws a warning if any found.

-Example: prefer `margin 0 auto` over `margin 0 auto   `
+Example: prefer `margin 0 auto` over `margin 0 auto

+### universal (default: true, boolean)
+Looks for instances of the inefficient * selector.
+Lots of resets use this, for good reason (resetting box model), but past that you really don't need this selector, and you should avoid it if possible.

+### valid (default: true, boolean)
+Check that a property is a valid css or html property.
+Currently just checks properties, value checks will come soon.

+Example if true: `marg 0` will throw a warning, prefer `margin 0`

 ### zeroUnits (default: true, boolean)
 Looks for instances of `0px`.
 You don't need the px.
 Checks all units, not just px.

 Example: prefer `margin-right 0` over `margin-right 0em`

-### universal (default: true, boolean)
-Looks for instances of the inefficient * selector.
-Lots of resets use this, for good reason (resetting box model), but past that you really don't need this selector, and you should avoid it.`